-An epidural is a form of local anaesthesia that can help you manage the pain of childbirth.
-An epidural is probably the most popular form of labor pain management, as the majority of women in many areas elect to take the medication.
+An epidural is a form of regional anesthesia meant to help you manage the pain of childbirth.
+It is the most commonly used form of labor pain management in the United States.

 How is an epidural administered?